jacnils/webber/README.md

 ## Licensing

-See LICENSE for more information. webber is not open source software.
-Dependencies are subject to their own licenses.

-Copyright (C) 2025 Jacob Nilsson <contact@jacobnilsson.com>
+This project is licensed under the MIT license.
+See the included LICENSE file for details.